 Role of Big Data in an Enterprise

 The evolution of Big Data databases has enabled enterprises to know the importance of data in their growth and success.
-These databases have helped enterprises to save money, increase revenue and achieve many other business objectives.
-The real challenge faced by the enterprises is finding that critical piece of information that provides the competitive edge.
-Hadoop helps in managing and handling massive amount of data.
+These databases have helped enterprises to save money, increase revenue, and achieve many other business objectives.
+The real challenge faced by enterprises is finding that critical piece of information that provides a competitive edge.
+Hadoop helps in managing and handling massive amounts of data.
 It also helps in transforming the data into a more usable structure and format, and extract valuable analytics from it.

 Big Data in International Development

 The scope of Big Data is not limited either to IT companies or any particular sector.
 As per Research on Effective uses of Information and Communication Technologies for Development (ICT4D), Big Data technologies can be extremely useful and can make important contributions in solving challenges in international development.
-Advancements in Big Data technologies result in the creation of cost- effective opportunities which help in improving decision making process in critical areas of development such as healthcare, employment, law and crime, security, natural calamity etc.
+Advancements in Big Data technologies result in the creation of cost-effective opportunities that help in improving the decision-making process in critical areas of development such as healthcare, employment, law and crime, security, natural calamity, etc.

-Big data offers huge job opportunities in the IT sector, provided one possesses the right qualifications.
-A study by Mckinsey & Company in 2011, report that the United States can face an acute shortage of people with deep analytical skills in big data.
+Big Data offers huge job opportunities in the IT sector, provided one possesses the right qualifications.
+A study by Mckinsey & Company in 2011, reports that the United States can face an acute shortage of people with deep analytical skills in Big Data.
 Companies are and will continue to look for skilled people who can tap Big Data’s promise of competitive advantage.
-There are several big data jobs that require skilled professionals.
+There are several Big Data jobs that require skilled professionals.

-Chief Data Officer: A person responsible for the overall implementation and execution of Big Data in an organization.
+A person is responsible for the overall implementation and execution of Big Data in an organization.
 He or she holds an important chair in the organization.
 He or she should be a member of the executive board of an organization, reporting directly to the CEO.

-Big Data Scientist: This is going to be one of the most sought after jobs of the 21st century.
-As the Big Data industry is witnessing a magical growth, the demand for Big Data Scientist is more than ever.
+This is going to be one of the most sought after jobs of the 21st century.
+As the Big Data and Data Science industries is witnessing a magical growth, the demand for Data Scientist is more than ever.
 But, this is not an easy task.
-In order to become a successful Big Data Scientist, one needs to possess some specialized skills such as natural learning processes, machine learning, conceptual modeling, statistical analysis, predictive modeling and hypothetical testing etc.
+In order to become a successful Data Scientist, one needs to possess some specialized skills such as natural learning processes, machine learning, conceptual modeling, statistical analysis, predictive modeling, and hypothetical testing, etc.

-In order to be a successful Big Data Scientist, one needs to master the following capabilities too:
+In order to be a successful Data Scientist, one needs to master the following capabilities too: